-III.9.4 Language Modules
+III.10.3 Language Modules

-In general, study programs taught in English contain mandatory elective German language modules, this regulation may differ for online Bachelor programs.
+In general, study programs taught in English contain mandatory elective German language modules.
 Students who meet the required German proficiency level (e.g. native speakers) need to select humanities modules offered at Constructor University.
 Program-specific regulations are defined in the respective program handbook.
 Students must take a placement test before registering for the appropriate language proficiency level.
 They may, at their own risk, take language modules half a level higher than the one in which they have been placed according to the placement test.
 Students can reach full language levels (e.g., A1, A2, etc) within two semesters taking the respective half-level modules (e.g., A1.1 and the continuation A1.2, etc) during consecutive semesters.
 Full Levels are tested via telc certificate examinations (Start Deutsch 1/telc Deutsch A1 certificate).
 These exams are only offered once per semester.

-III.9.5 Audit
+III.10.4 Audit